RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab15.md

 <img src="../images/che-import-project.png" width="900"><br/>

-Enter the Gogs repository HTTPS url for openshift-tasks as the Git repository url with Git username and password in the url: http://gogs:gogs@[gogs-hostname]/gogs/openshift-tasks.git http://gogs:gogs@gogs-cicd-user2.192.168.42.136.nip.io/gogs/openshift-tasks.git
+Enter the Gogs repository HTTPS url for openshift-tasks as the Git repository url with Git username and password in the url.

+See the url below as an example.
+Replace [gogs-hostname] with your gogs server. http://gogs:gogs@[gogs-hostname]/gogs/openshift-tasks.git

+So it should look something like this: http://gogs:gogs@gogs-cicd-user2.192.168.42.136.nip.io/gogs/openshift-tasks.git

 You can find the repository url in Gogs web console.
 Make sure the check the Branch field and enter eap-7 in order to clone the eap-7 branch which is used in this demo.

 Click on Import

 <img src="../images/che-import-git2.png" width="900"><br/>